rahimnagori/react-journey/README.md

 - In single page application, page doesn't change, it's a same page but components keeps changing based on the route using a component called <Link>.
 - Hence Single Page Application are faster.
 - Following techniques are used to do performance improvements:
-  - Lazy loading or chunking
+  - Lazy loading or chunking.
+- Options to add style in the project:
+  - index.css file.
+  - SASS and SCSS.
+  - Styled components.
+  - Using libraries or CSS frameworks: Material UI, Tailwind CSS, Chakra UI, Bootstrap, Ant Design etc.

 ## npm init